 This isn’t Niagra Falls or Victoria Falls, but it is a waterfall nonetheless.

 This little stream, transported to the Sahara desert, would be worth more than it’s weight in gold.
+In the Rockies, it is just one of many tributaries that join with other streams to flow into massive rivers that flow to the oceans.

 This eight foot by forty foot shipping container, with red primer and dents, has been around the world.

-At seven in the morning, South Fork, Colorado is Closed and a sleeping place to quickly tiptoe through.
+At seven in the morning, South Fork, Colorado is Closed and a still sleeping place to quickly tiptoe through.

 The Rainbow Grocery, down from the Rainbow Motel, opens at seven this morning.
 The Rainbow gas station, next to the Rainbow Grocery, is open but their coffee is not good enough to make me want to drink it this early in the morning.